tgalarneau/bms/README.md

 Using my PiZero W, sometimes the Pi would slow down to where it was barely usable.
 Checking with HTOP could see that the cpu was at 100% and very heavy RAM use due to Influxdb.
 So I found a better time series database - Victoria-Metrics.
 It is very fast with a better query language and uses only 20% of what Influxdb used.
 The RAM usege is also about 60% less.

-All that wa required was to swap Victoria=Metrics for Influxdb.
+All it required was to swap Victoria-Metrics for Influxdb.
 Telegraf and Grafana stayed the same.
-Telegraf only required a different port.
+For Telegraf's configuration it only a different port for output.